ornicar/php-user-agent/README.markdown

 It is performant as well, since it doesn't do any iteration or recursion.

 Tests, code and documentation in fast progress.

+## Usage

+    // include the class
+    require_once '/path/to/php-user-agent/phpUserAgent.php';

+    // Create a user agent
+    $userAgent = new phpUserAgent();

+    // Interrogate the user agent
+    $userAgent->getBrowserName()      // firefox
+    $userAgent->getBrowserVersion()   // 3.6
+    $userAgent->getOperatingSystem()  // linux

+## Advanced

+### Custom user agent string

+When you create a phpUserAgent object, the current user agent string is used.
+You can specify another user agent string:

+    // use another user agent string
+    $userAgent = new phpUserAgent('msnbot/2.0b (+http://search.msn.com/msnbot.htm)');

+    // use current user agent string
+    $userAgent = new phpUserAgent($_SERVER['HTTP_USER_AGENT');
+    // this is equivalent to:
+    $userAgent = new phpUserAgent();

+### Custom parser class

+By default, phpUserAgentStringParser is used to analyse the user agent string.
+You can replace the parser instance and customize it to match your needs:

+    // create a custom user agent string parser class myUserAgentStringParser extends phpUserAgentStringParser
+    {
+      // override methods
+    }

+    // inject the custom parser when creating a user agent:
+    $userAgent = new phpUserAgent(null, new myUserAgentStringParser());

+## Run tests

+You can run the unit tests on your server:

+    php prove.php

+## Contribute

+If you found a browser of operating system this library fails to recognize, feel free to submit an issue.
+Please provide the user agent string.
+And well, if you also want to provide the patch, is even better.